 As you climb, you’ll catch glimpses of the Grouse Mountain ‘Eye of the Wind‘ turbine. if you book in advance, for less than $20, you can watch the world far below from the glassed-in POD at the top of the turbine, a mere three metres from its massive, rotating blades.
-That’s on our list to check out later this year.

-Depending on the route you choose, your snowshoe trek will also pass beautiful mountain ponds, some kept ice free for the mountain’s snow-making machines:
+Depending on the route you choose, your snowshoe trek will also pass beautiful mountain ponds, some kept ice free for the mountain’s snow-making machines.

-Rounding the snowshoe trail loop and returning to the gondola for our ride back down the mountain, we watched families laughing with delight on the skating rink, folks in lighter gear heading for the Theatre In The Sky, and a few brave souls searching for the 80 km (50 mi)/hr Mountain Zipline.
+Rounding the snowshoe trail loop and returning to the gondola for our ride back down the mountain, we watched families laughing with delight on the skating rink, folks in lighter gear heading for the Theatre In The Sky, and a few brave souls searching for the 80 km (50 mi) per hour Mountain Zipline.
 Grouse Mountain offers a whole host of options to keep you busy on the mountain top – not to mention the skiing!

 Back at the bottom of the mountain while de-gearing into the Westfalia, we reassured Dutch-dog that yes, we did have a ‘very good day’!

 This is the third in a series about snowshoeing Vancouver’s North Shore Mountains.
 See also Snowshoeing in Vancouver: Cypress Mountain